 2.4 km return 1 hour

 The walk got its name from the small hakea trees, which you will find along the path.
-Hakea is unique type of plant, which have distinctive woody seed pods.
+Hakea is a unique type of plant, which has distinctive woody seed pods.

 8. OCEAN BEACH WALK (PEREGIAN SECTION)